How to Choose the Right Digital Freight Broker Partner

 Step 4 - Inquire about their other services.

 Check out what other service options the broker has available.
-Aside from multimodal offerings, for example, do they provide warehousing, logistics management services, supply chain consulting, auditing and accounting, data analytics and reporting, or integrated technology services?
+Aside from multimodal offerings, consider whether they provide:

 It's not necessarily that you want to work with the company that has the most offerings, although that might often be the case.
 Rather, you want to find the company with the best quality services that fit your specific logistical needs.